timharek/timharek.no/content/blog/2021-10-11-trying-aerc.md

 +++

-Yesterday I thought I should try to find a better alternative to Apple Mail on macOS, because I've been missing good shortcuts (and vim ofc) when I navigate my mailboxes and compose new emails.
+Yesterday I thought I should try to find a better alternative to Apple Mail on macOS, because I've been missing good shortcuts (and vim ofc.) when I navigate my mailboxes and compose new emails.
 So I remembered I discovered [`aerc`][aerc] earlier this year, so I gave it another look.

 For those who don't know, `aerc` is a terminal based email client that uses vim-like bindings.
 It's very customizable and the configuration steps are easy enough to understand.
-It supports plain text and html emails, but with HTML emails it requires an extra line of configuration in `aerc.conf`.
+It supports plain-text and HTML-emails, but with HTML emails it requires an extra line of configuration in `aerc.conf`.
 You can find my configurations [here][aerc-conf].